soil moisture sensor calibration

 Here, we provide a step-by-step guide on how you can calibrate your soil moisture sensors.

 Note that when calibrating your soil moisture sensor, you will need to consider an acceptable level of accuracy.
-Many researchers calibrate a particular model of soil moisture sensor, for example the SM100 Volumetric Water Content Sensor, for each different type of soil or substrate they will encounter (for example, a sandy soil versus a loam soil).
+Many researchers calibrate a particular model of soil moisture sensor, for example the TEROS range of soil water content sensors, for each different type of soil or substrate they will encounter (for example, a sandy soil versus a loam soil).
 However, soil moisture sensors are never exactly the same even if they are the same model or produced from the same manufacturer.
 This leads to sensor to sensor variation in measurements.
 Therefore, other researchers calibrate every single soil moisture sensor for each type of soil or substrate they will be measuring.

 If you require advice or further assistance with your soil moisture measurements, please contact our soil scientists.

 Step 1: Collect soil samples from the field and return to the lab or shed.

 Step 2: Air-dry the soil by spreading the soil samples out across newspaper.
 Remove any stones, rocks, roots or other unwanted materials.
 Break down any large clumps of soils.
 Air drying the soil may take several days to a couple of weeks, depending on the initial moisture content of the soil and how dry/hot the air is in your lab or shed.
 Periodically turn, or move about, the soil so drying is even across the entire sample.